Shekhar Kapur: Other ventures

-Kapur started his career as an actor in the movie Jaan Hazir Hai (1975) and later in Toote Khilone, in Bollywood.
+Kapur started his career as an actor in the movie Jaan Hazir Hai (1975) starring Prem Kishen and Trilok Kapoor and later in Toote Khilone, in Bollywood.
 He appeared in several Hindi television dramas, such as Udaan (Doordarshan), opposite Kavita Chaudhary, Upanyaas (Doordarshan) opposite Nisha Singh, and Masoom opposite Neena Gupta.

 He served as judge on the reality TV series India's Got Talent, aired on Colors.

 In an unusual role for him, Kapur provided the voice of Mohandas Gandhi in the Charkha Audiobooks title of The Story of My Experiments with Truth, alongside Nandita Das as narrator.